 What is Counter Urbanisation?

 In simple terms, “Counter Urbanisation” is a term used to describe the movement of people out of cities and into rural areas.
-Counter urbanisation is the process by which people move away from cities to live in rural areas.
+The net urban population growth is negative.
+One of the reason of negative growth can be a negative net migration i.e. the out migration exceeds the in migration.
 This is happening around the world, including in countries like China and India.
 In general, it’s been happening for some time as people move from rural to urban areas, however more and more people are now moving in the opposite direction.
 The factors that have resulted in counter urbanization are increasing population, limited land to satisfy the needs of growing population, overpopulation and migration.
 Counter Urbanisation refers to the trend of people moving to rural areas and small towns as opposed to cities.

 Some of the factors for counter urbanisation are –

-(i) Availability of low cost labour in rural areas
+- Availability of low cost labour in rural areas or lack of affordable housing

 Counter urbanisation was first described in the book Suburban Nation: The Rise of Sprawl and the Decline of the American Dream by Andres Duany, Jeff Speck, and Mike Lydon.